Photograph of César Moro buried up to his head in sand

 Title page of Lettre d’Amour by César Moro with frontispiece by Alice Paalen

 Title page of Lettre d’Amour by César Moro with frontispiece by Alice Paalen (Rahon).
 Mexico City: Ediciones Dyn, 1944.
-Getty Research Institute, 980029.3, Box 1, Folder 9
+The Getty Research Institute, 980029.3, Box 1, Folder 9

 Moro, who was gay, led a self-described “vida escandalosa” (“scandalous life”) quietly and privately.
 Many fellow surrealists were unaware of Moro’s homosexuality, which he embraced for the first time in Mexico.
 His love poetry written in Paris is tortured, but his poetry written in Mexico City for La tortuga ecuestre (The Equestrian Turtle) is openly homoerotic.
 His new, passionate language can be attributed to his relationship with army lieutenant Antonio A. A. In fact, Moro wrote a series of letters and poems throughout 1939 that express the cruelty of his love for Antonio, the totality of his feelings that leave nothing in his life beyond Antonio.
 The strength of Moro’s feelings for him lasted the duration of his residency in Mexico, even after Antonio married and became a father.
 Moro appears to have played an almost godfather-like role in the life of Antonio’s son.